Chiral excitation flows of a multinode network based on synthetic gauge fields: Conclusion and Outlook

-The multinode aSGF model and the extension of the four-node network can be realized with superconducting circuits by employing the Floquet modulation, which provides a new application to implement perfect state transfer in circuit QED systems.
-Moreover, the magnetic photonic lattice can also mimic this model to a certain extent with atomic emitters.
-The experimental feasibility, as well as the tolerance to imperfections, make our scheme practical and promising to realize chiral state transfer and unidirectional entanglement distribution.
-Also, we expect that our proposal could be utilized to develop non-reciprocal quantum devices~\cite{SciPostPhys.Lect.Notes2022Clerk} like $n$-node circulators and benefit future quantum technologies.
+The multinode aSGF model and the extension of the four-node network can be realized with superconducting circuits by employing Floquet modulation, offering a practical approach to implementing perfect state transfer in circuit QED systems.
+The magnetic photonic lattice can also mimic this model to a certain extent with atomic emitters.
+Moreover, synthetic gauge fields in cold-atom systems provide a feasible route for implementing both boson- and spin-aSGF models.
+The experimental feasibility of our scheme, along with its tolerance to imperfections, makes it a practical and promising approach for realizing chiral state transfer and unidirectional entanglement distribution.
+We also expect that our proposal could be used to develop nonreciprocal quantum devices~\cite{SciPostPhys.Lect.Notes2022Clerk}, such as $n$-node circulators, and benefit future quantum technologies.